alan-forbes-cp/repo1/README.md

 - checks that the user exists in the INTERNAL_TEST_LIST secret and that the trigger string used is assigned to that user.
 - checks that the PR is open.

-If any checks fail the comment trigger stops and any remaining action jobs or steps will be silently skipped.
+If any checks fail the comment trigger stops and any remaining trigger action jobs or steps will be silently skipped.
 The action itself will never fail.

 If all checks pass the 'github-actions' bot then issues a validated 'internal-test request' as a comment including the following request data in the comment body: